Build a Water Feature Pond

 Step 21.
 When the paint is dry, slide the gargoyle (or, in this case, fish panel) into position so that the tubing fits through the mouth and the panel hangs securely on the bolt.
 Trim any protruding tubing with a sharp utility knife.

 Here are three fountain faces to choose from.
-The stand alone wall fountains are not easy to find but here we have tracked down three for you:
+The stand alone wall fountains are not easy to find but here we have tracked down a few for you:

 Step 22.
 Unless you are running the power cable over the edge of the pond, you will have to remove the plug so that you can insert the cord through the hole previously drilled in the wall.
 Position the pump below the gargoyle to ensure you have enough cable in the pond and then use a suitable silicone product to seal the points where it enters and exits the wall.